-.
-However — it has been stated in almost every text-book about the exam, that: if a person uses either British or American English — they should remain consistent throughout the exam.
-I am not sure why they would say such a ridiculous thing.
+[su_dropcap style=”flat”]H[/su_dropcap]owever — it has been stated in almost every text-book about the exam, that: if a person uses either British or American English — they should remain consistent throughout the exam.
+I can comprehend why they would say such a thing — but it is actually quite ridiculous.
 Because:

-You already have enough things to worry about in life without having to worry about whether or not you are remaining consistent with your use of British or American English throughout The TOEFL Exam.
-And to be able to do such a thing — according to what the other text-books say — you would have to learn both forms of English… So it makes absolutely no sense.
+[su_dropcap style=”flat”]Y[/su_dropcap]ou already have enough to worry about when Preparing For The TOEFL Exam — without having to worry about whether-or-not you are remaining consistent with your use of British or American English throughout The TOEFL Exam.
+And to be able to do such a thing (according to what the other text-books say), you would have to learn both forms of English… Which is ridiculous.

-.
-Furthermore — when a person learns English — he or she learns certain words which represent certain things.
+[su_dropcap style=”flat”]T[/su_dropcap]his is because — when a person learns English — he or she learns certain words which represent certain things.
 A person doesn’t call a “Truck” a “Lorry” (or vice versa) in one sentence, and then switch to the other word in a different sentence.
-They learn one word for it, and that is usually the word they stick with forever (unless they move to another country and develop the habits of that country… but that does not apply here.)
+They learn one word for it — and that is usually the word they will probably use, forever.

-.
-The same is true for spelling.
-When a person learns how to spell a word, that is the way that person will spell it for probably the rest of his or her life.
+[su_dropcap style=”flat”]T[/su_dropcap]he same is true for spelling.
+When a person learns how to spell a word — that is the way that person will spell it for, probably, the rest of his or her life.

-So… DO NOT WORRY ABOUT THIS!!!
-If you see the warning about this on any blog or website, or printed in a book somewhere — simply disregard it.
-It is just another way of causing you undue stress which you do not need.
-This situation is already taken care of by the very nature of how humans actually and naturally learn… (not by the way the text-books “teach”)… so you’re covered 😉
+[su_dropcap style=”flat”]S[/su_dropcap]o — RELAX!!!
+If you see the warning about this on any blog or website — or printed in a text-book somewhere — simply disregard it.
+It is just another way of causing you undue stress which you do NOT need when preparing for The TOEFL Exam.

 Have An Excellent Day!